Skip to Content

 These pumpkin haystack cookies are made with chow mien noodles and butterscotch.
 I love the addition of the candy pumpkins. #butterscotchhaystacks #pumpkincookies

-These cute Pumpkin Haystack Cookies combine both flavors into one delicious recipe and will be the star of your Halloween party table.
+These cute Pumpkin Haystack Cookies combine both butterscotch and peanut butter into one delicious recipe that will be the star of your Halloween party table.

 Prep Time 20 minutes